Trace’s IFRS16 solution now live

 Because the online accounts packages are designed for standard small businesses, they make no provision for the more obscure accounting periods.

 And on this issue, spreadsheets are no help whatsoever.

 The current crop of online accountancy packages do provide good financial tools for small businesses.

 But none of these packages has been designed with either property management or the larger enterprise in mind.

-The accounts functionality in Trace software, on the other hand, has evolved over many years to support some of the UK’s largest and most successful property management companies.
+The accounts functionality in our commercial property management software, on the other hand, has evolved over many years to support some of the UK’s largest and most successful property management companies.

 Because our software is mission-critical to these companies, it provides everything they need, faultlessly and comprehensively.

 You can code the general ledgers to reflect the unique structures of your property portfolio, and you can manage your business processes, including service charges, compliantly, in a British-focused frame of reference.

 Best of all, once configured, the management of your portfolio ‘just works’, keeping your business running smoothly and providing the full flexible reporting you need.

 "No online accounts package, even with associated plug-ins, can achieve this level of sophistication"